enti-i/minenti/doc/docker_server.md

 # Docker Server

-We provide Luanti server Docker images using the GitHub container registry.
+We provide Minenti server Docker images using the GitHub container registry.

 Images are built on each commit and available using the following tag scheme: